Understanding Elder Financial Abuse

 Personal relationships are often leveraged to perpetrate investment fraud.
 To gain the trust of an older adult, a fraudster will often offer help or become a close friend.
 Learn more about the ‘trust trap’ and other investment fraud warning signs here.

-Fraudsters target older adults because they often have accumulated savings: investments, property, pensions, etc. Fraudsters also know that some older adults may be attracted to high-return, low-risk investment offers, because they are often looking to maximize their investments for retirement, or they want to leave money for their children and grandchildren.
+Fraudsters target older adults because they often have savings: investments, property, pensions, etc. Fraudsters know that older adults may be attracted to high-return, low-risk investment offers, because older adults are often looking to maximize their investments for retirement, or they want to leave money for their children and grandchildren.

 Other common examples of elder financial abuse include: